 If you are going to mulch plants in the fall, wait to do so until the soil has frozen.
 Generally speaking (and this will vary depending on a number of factors), apply a layer that is about 4 inches thick.
 Here are two of the reasons that the experts often give for mulching perennials:

 - Mulch supplies perennials with an insulating blanket that helps you "put them to bed" for the winter.
 Resting under the blanket of mulch, plants will not be tempted to wake up during premature warming periods and put out growth that would only be damaged when cold weather returns.

 - Drawing again on the principle of mulch being used as an insulator, gardeners attempting to grow a perennial that is considered cold-sensitive (or "borderline-hardy") in their region may be able to overwinter it with the help of a protective layer of mulch.

-Reason #1 will be persuasive to those gardeners living in areas subject to great swings in temperature.
+Reason number 1 will be persuasive to those gardeners living in areas subject to great swings in temperature.
 For example, some regions have long, cold winters that may, nonetheless, experience sudden thaws (after which winter returns with a vengeance).
 If you garden in such a place, you do not want your perennials being tricked into emerging from their sleep during one of these false starts; doing so would only expose them to danger.
 Mulch will also help prevent damage that may occur due to heaving during freeze-thaw cycles.

-Reason #2 affords a good reminder as to why it is important to research the plants that you are growing (or that you intend to grow).
+Reason number 2 affords a good reminder as to why it is important to research the plants that you are growing (or that you intend to grow).
 Some types of Coreopsis, for example, are very cold-hardy, while others are less so and may need the extra insulation given by a layer of mulch to survive the winter in your location.